top of page

 Comprehensive Functional Panels

-Where appropriate, access to selected testing through providers such as Nutripath (through Nutriscript) and FxMed, providing broader functional assessments.
+Where appropriate, access to selected testing through providers such as Nutripath (through Nutriscript) and FxMed, when a broader functional assessment is needed.

 A note about testing